Antoine Bibeau: Professional

 As a free agent on October 22, 2020, Bibeau signed a one-year, two-way contract with the Carolina Hurricanes.
 Bibeau never featured with the Hurricanes in the shortened season, posting 5 wins through 8 games in his assignment to the Chicago Wolves of the AHL.

 On August 20, 2021, Bibeau signed as a free agent to a one-year, two-way contract with expansion club, the Seattle Kraken.
 In the following 2021–22 season, Bibeau endured a disjointed season, joining shared AHL affiliate, the Charlotte Checkers, and splitting the season with the Allen Americans of the ECHL.

 At the conclusion of his contract with the Kraken, Bibeau left as a free agent and was signed to a one-year, two-way contract with the Ottawa Senators on July 14, 2022.
 Bibeau was assigned to Ottawa's AHL affiliate, the Belleville Senators and was paired with Mads Søgaard as the goaltending duo for the team to start the season.
 On November 26, 2022, Bibeau set a career high in saves in a single game, making 49 of them in a 4–1 win over the Laval Rocket, which also became the Belleville Senators' franchise record.
 Bibeau went down with a broken finger followed by another injury roughly when Ottawa was going through an injury crisis among their goaltenders too in January 2023.
 Following his return from injury, management sought to use younger goalies in net and Bibeau's ice time declined.
 He then broke another finger and missed more time.
 At the end of the season, he was told he would not return with Belleville.

 As a free agent, Bibeau opted to pursue a contract in Europe for the first time in his career and later agreed to an optional two-year contract with Swedish second tier club, AIK IF of the Allsvenskan on July 23, 2023.
 In the 2023–24 season, Bibeau backstopped AIK to the playoffs, posting 16 wins through 29 appearances.

 After AIK's elimination through the qualification playoffs, Bibeau left Sweden and AIK to sign a one-year contract with Finnish top flight club, KooKoo of the Liiga, on June 12, 2024.
+Bibeau enjoyed a lone season with KooKoo before extending his European career by signing a one-year deal with German outfit, EHC München of the DEL, on October 8, 2025.